billmcchesney1/elevate-reference-app/README.md

 ## Service Documentation <a name="documentation"></a>

-Elevate Accelerator Proxy documentation can be found [here](https://stage.developer.mastercard.com/elevate/documentation/use-cases/).
+Elevate Accelerator Proxy documentation can be found [here](https://developer.mastercard.com/elevate/documentation/use-cases/).

 ## API Reference <a name="api-reference"></a>
-The Swagger API specification can be found [here](https://stage.developer.mastercard.com/elevate/documentation/api-reference/).
+The Swagger API specification can be found [here](https://developer.mastercard.com/elevate/documentation/api-reference/).

 ## Support <a name="support"></a>
-Please send an email to **apisupport@mastercard.com** "need to check" with any questions or feedback you may have.
+Please email **apisupport@mastercard.com** with any questions or feedback you may have.

 ## License <a name="license"></a>